Position

 • High school diploma or equivalent required; additional training in caregiving or healthcare preferred.

-• Previous experience as a caregiver, home health aide, or in a similar role.
+• Previous experience as a caregiver, home health aide, or in a similar role is highly desirable.

 • Excellent communication and interpersonal skills.